golemfactory/ray-on-golem/preview_tasks/pre-alpha-2-preview-task.md

 One additional challenge (and a learning opportunity) here is that we would like to avoid waiting for Ray on Golem to scan the whole of the word space.
 We would like the code to stop the computation when it finds the match.
 You might wish to use Ray mechanisms which are not directly described in our docs for Ray on Golem.
-We suggest you check out the `ray.wait()` function, which allows you to retrieve individual results as soon as they're ready instead of waiting for all of them to finish.
+We suggest you check out the [`ray.wait()`](https://docs.ray.io/en/latest/ray-core/api/doc/ray.wait.html) function, which allows you to retrieve individual results as soon as they're ready instead of waiting for all of them to finish.

 ### Acceptance criteria

 In the end, we would like a code that finds the word: `golem`, represented by the hash: `4c5cddb7859b93eebf26c551518c021a31fa0013b2c03afa5b541cbc8bd079a6` in 10 minutes, using Ray on Golem.
 The 10-minute criterion is not critical - the main point is for you to think of ways to optimize the time it takes the Ray on Golem cluster to find the solution.

-Please don't hesitate to talk to us on `#Ray on Golem` - we would love to see what you struggle with.
+Please don't hesitate to talk to us on [Discord: `#Ray on Golem` channel`](https://discord.gg/golem) - we would love to see what you struggle with.
 At the same time, we don't want to waste your time on powering through the rough edges of our young product.

 ### Fill out the submission form

-The final step is to submit your solution, the logs, and your feedback via the [submission form](todo).
+The final step is to submit your solution, the logs, and your feedback via the [submission form](https://qkjx8blh5hm.typeform.com/to/UlpvzPrD).

 Remember that your insights have the power to refine and propel Ray on Golem forward.
 Apart from the solution to the above task, the most attractive feedback for us would be your ideas for real-life Ray on Golem applications.